JamesLMilner/fibrelite/README.md

 With fibrelite you can turn any async function into a Web Worker.
 Fibrelite has three core approaches to handling work:

 * Execute: Execute an async function as a Web Worker
-* Debounce: Only run the an async function on last value in a batch of incoming operations
+* Debounce: Only run the an async function on last set of arguments in a batch of incoming operations
 * Prioritise: Run all incoming operations but kill off workers as new operations come in

 ## Example